Strategies for Range Trading Markets

 As always when you place a new trade, you should set a stop loss order to prevent an adverse trade from affecting you too badly.
 In this case, the level is easy to see.
 You set your stop loss just outside the support or resistance level so that a failure of it to hold as you expect would immediately take you out of the trade for a small loss.

 It can be very satisfying to make a profit in a range trading market, especially if you take a long position when the prices rising and follow it with a short position for coming back down.
-Despite the fact that the price has gone nowhere, you will be making a regular profit for the time that it remains within the range.
+Despite the fact that the price has gone nowhere, you will be netting a good profit for the time that it remains within the range.
+The advantage of range trading is that you can use a very tight stop since you know exactly the support level which greatly improves the risk-reward potential and one winning trade will cover a number of losing ones.